 The system we built aims to learn the structure of a space in which similar job titles lie close together and dissimilar job titles are far apart.
 Figure 1 shows an example of the kind of space we are interested in learning.

 See Figure 1.
 Toy example of a good representation space.
 The blue examples are seen during training, the orange job titles were not observed before.
 Similar job titles are close together and the unobserved job titles are close to related job titles.
 Thanks to Paul Neculoiu for providing this figure.

 To learn this representation, we make use of information about pairs of job titles.
 We select a large amount of pairs of job titles and associate with each of them a judgment that says whether they are similar or dissimilar.
 The table below shows some examples of pairs of job titles.
 To train our model, we gathered millions of such pairs and fed them to our model.

 The model we designed builds on the so-called Siamese Neural Network, which aims to process pairs of samples and learn a useful representation of individual samples by projecting them into a space which satisfies some criteria.
 In our case, the criterion of the space is the now familiar mantra that similar job titles should be close together and dissimilar job titles should be far apart.
 The closeness in this space is controlled by an energy function, which is used to determine how well any particular configuration satisfies this criterion.
 Figure 2 shows an overview of the network.
-For the precise details of how the network is constructed and trained, see our paper.
+For the precise details of how the network is constructed and trained.